experimental-celestial-laboratories/ColorCrafter/README.md

 # ColorCrafter
-An on-demand dyed terracotta crafter to undermine colorful.kst
+An on-demand dyed item crafter to undermine colorful.kst